Moscow Pride '06

-Moscow Pride '06 is a documentary movie of the 2006 gay pride parade in Moscow.
+Moscow Pride '06 is a 2006 documentary film about the 2006 gay pride parade in Moscow.

 Synopsis

 The documentary features the events that took place around the first Moscow Pride festival in Russia's capital from May 25 to 27, 2006.
 Some focuses of the documentary include the Nordic festival, the Russian gay cultural contest, Merlin Holland's lecture on his grandfather Oscar Wilde, and the International Day Against Homophobia (IDAHO) first World Conference.
 Moscow Pride '06 also focuses on the troubles around the Kremlin and Moscow City Hall when participants gathered to protest the ban of the Pride march as well as the Tverskoi District Court decision to uphold Mayor Yuri Luzhkov’s ban on the march.

-The film is not on the internet and not available on DVD.
-A copy can be obtained from the Russian LGBT Human Rights Project Gayrussia.ru.